revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 <blockquote>

 The OutofMemoryError is thrown when there is insufficient space to allocate an object in the Java heap.
-In this case, the garbage collector cannot make space available to accommodate a new object, and the heap cannot be expanded further.
+In this case, the garbage collector cannot make space to accommodate a new object, and the heap cannot be expanded further.
 Also, this error may be thrown when there is insufficient native memory to support the loading of a Java class.
 In a rare instance, a `java.lang.OutOfMemoryError` may be thrown when an excessive amount of time is being spent doing garbage collection and little memory is being freed.

 </blockquote>